netbox-community/netbox/docs/customization/reports.md

 ```

 As you can see, reports are completely customizable.
 Validation logic can be as simple or as complex as needed.
 Also note that the `description` attribute support markdown syntax.
 It will be rendered in the report list page.

+In the same way scripts do, reports run from within Netbox's own environment and can access the objects inside Netbox directly.
+The [Netbox Shell](../administration/netbox-shell.md) is a good resource to keep in hand, since it allows to see the objects in Netbox in the same way the test methods of a report do.

 !!! warning
     Reports should never alter data: If you find yourself using the `create()`, `save()`, `update()`, or `delete()` methods on objects within reports, stop and re-evaluate what you're trying to accomplish.
 Note that there are no safeguards against the accidental alteration or destruction of data.